SSCAtlas/order66-styleguide/README.md

 ```sh
 npm install ava-styleguide
 ```
+Thanks for all the downloads, but we're just using this to push some components and Bootstrap overrides downstream to multiple projects, in an attempt to get design system consistency.
+For this reason it had to be public.
+This approach will change and is probably not useful to anyone outside our company, so sorry.

 bootstrap will be added along with override file

 ### (New Project Only) Create a new scss file named "styleguide.scss" in the root directory